Dan Howdle December 2nd, 2024

 Here's a more detailed look at the avantages of getting Sky Stream without Sky Broadband.

 Sky Stream is the cheapest way to get the full Sky TV service.
-We're not going to include NOW TV in that statement because it's not only incredibly cut down compared to Sky Stream (40+ TV channels versus 150+), but it's also of far lower quality in pure audiovisual terms.
-It is dramatically cheaper than Sky Q (satellite), while NOW TV really only serves to provide a means to dip in and binge one or two shows then dip out again, provided you don't mind quite low quality video.
+We're not going to include NOW (formerly NOW TV) in that statement because it's not only incredibly cut down compared to Sky Stream (40+ TV channels versus 150+), but it's also of a lower quality in pure audiovisual terms.
+It is dramatically cheaper than Sky Q (satellite) was, while NOW really only serves to provide a means to dip in and binge one or two shows then dip out again, provided you don't mind quite low quality video.
 We wouldn't use it for anything else.

 Here's a look at how the various ways to get Sky TV compare on pricing and features: